-Payroll isn’t just about paying your employees salary for the number of hours they contribute towards tasks for your company.
+Payroll isn't just about salary payment for the hours clocked-in by employees.

-It includes wages and deductions such as taxes (based on country), health insurance, allowances and much more.
+It includes employee wages and deductions, such as income tax rate, Medicare, allowances, and much more.

 Payroll Processing ensures that employees receive salaries on time with the right deductions.
-The HR department has a major responsibility for remitting the funds by keeping various deductions in mind, set forth by the company.
+The HR department and the payroll staff have a major responsibility for paying employees according to local tax rates and organization guidelines.

 Keeping that mind, let’s quickly discuss the different stages in processing payroll:

 Salary is a fundamental right of an employee, and therefore setting the right payroll policy is necessary and is the first stage of a payroll cycle.
 Individual payroll policies and payroll taxes may differ from a full-time employee to part-time & contract-based employees.